 You should download this tool that we built.

-Nail down how much you think you will need to spend on a monthly basis to live out your adventure travel dream.
+Nail down how much you think you’ll need to spend on a monthly basis to live out your adventure travel dream.

-You should be constantly revisiting the budget before your trip, modifying the numbers as you learn more about the adventure trip and your lifestyle.
+You should periodically revisit the budget before your trip, modifying the numbers as you learn more about the adventure trip and your lifestyle.